 I have adapted this recipe from Rose Water and Orange Blossoms by Maureen Abood, including into it noodles and eggs.
-I'd advise getting the book, as it has a lot of neat and original recipes, and I'd also encourage making your own modifications upon my dish!
-I myself drew partial inspiration from a noodle shop in Paris, where I had been introduced to the idea of a hard-boiled egg in ramen and been deeply impressed.
+I'd advise getting the book, as it has a lot of neat and original recipes, and I'd also encourage making your own modifications to my dish!
+I myself drew partial inspiration from a noodle shop in Paris, where I had been introduced to the idea of a hard-boiled egg in ramen, which I found to be very impressive.

 - 4 eggs